 We use the twelve short rhythms I chose for the Rhythm Twist cards to vary the rhythm of scales and other continuous exercises or pieces which have already been basically learned.
 Each card displays two identical beats in either duple or triple divisions.
 Subtle orange lines help students to read and feel the rhythms through a recognition of divisions, and can facilitate learning to read rhythm in the process.
 The accents included on each card are at the beginning of each beat and are critical to the effectiveness of the activity.
 Using the Rhythm Twist cards have a similar effect as the PowerPlay cards do, providing new avenues for learning through a disruption of an automated pattern.
 Students enjoy the challenge and variety to the repetition of scales and exercises!

 These are basic cards for drilling triads and 7th chords.
 They include each possible position or inversion of all triads and 7th chords consisting of major and minor 3rds (with the exception of the 7th chord chord built of 3 major 3rds, which spans an Augment 7th, enharmonic to an octave).
 This deck of cards came about after experimenting with dice (one for the chord, one for the inversion) and spinners, a process which again left me seeking greater customizability and less potential for skipping and repeating chords.
 We use these cards in conjunction with the Pick-a-Pitch cards when drilling chords in lessons, and I’m able to choose the quality or inversion most appropriate for the student.
 At the piano, we play the chords drawn and sing up the notes on letter names, although they could also be used by students learning theory, ear training, or other instruments.

-Some day soon these decks of cards will be available for sale at www.hildebrandtmusic.com!
-Currently they are available for purchase by my private students, and by anyone who e-mails me at firstname.lastname@example.org. 🙂
+Someday soon these decks of cards will be available for sale at www.hildebrandtmusic.com!
+Currently, “beta” editions are available for purchase by my private students, and other inquiries may be made at email@example.com. 🙂